gavD/step-by-step-web-apps-with-lithium-php/_posts/2011-02-19-authentication.markdown

 We have a working app that we can add users to.
 Thing is, we don't want just any old sausage coming along and mucking things up!
 Let's modify the app so that there are administrators (as per our user stories, waaaay back in the mists of time!)

 We *could* use our existing Employees object as the Administrator - we could call it "User" and make it more generic.
-Instead, though, we're going to simpy have the model "Administrator".
+Instead, though, we're going to simply have the model "Administrator".

 We'll need to add: